Menu

 This is an icon demonstrating one of the mesothelioma symptoms.

 Chemo medications are designed to attack and kill rapidly dividing cells.
 Unfortunately, cancer cells aren’t the only cells in the body that divide quickly.
-Bone marrow, the lining of the mouth and intestines, and hair follicles all contain cells that divide at a rapid pace.
+Bone marrow, the lining of the mouth and intestines, and hair follicles all contain cells that divide rapidly.
 This can lead to several potential side effects:

 • Diarrhea